iodigital-com/io-technology/data/blog/on-the-fly-machine-learning-in-the-browser-with-tensor-flow-js.md

 }
 ```

-It receives two props. `tf` (TensorFlow.js) and `numberOfClasses` which is the number of different classes it should detect and categorise in.
+It receives two props. `tf` (TensorFlow.js) and `numberOfClasses` which is the number of different classes it should detect and categorise.
 Let’s dive into the `loadMobileNetFeatureModel` function:

 ```jsx
 async function loadMobileNetFeatureModel() {